 In addition to self-care and psychotherapy, the PQPTM provides a framework for services offered to people with common mental health disorders.
 Some of these services could meet your needs:

 - Accompaniment and support

 - Clinical follow-up

 The PQPTM is intended for adults, children and teenagers who have symptoms of the most common mental disorders, such as anxiety or depression.
-Ultimately, once the PQPTM has been deployed in all regions of Québec, people of all ages who wish to receive mental health services will be eligible for the program.
+Ultimately, once the PQPTM has been deployed in all regions of Québec, people who wish to receive mental health services will be eligible for the program.

 Once it has been deployed in all regions, the PQPTM will be available free of charge to all Québec citizens who are covered by Québec’s public health insurance plan (RAMQ) and who will receive services in the health and social services network.